Australian Disability Enterprises

 The Australian Government is committed to ensuring people with disability receive opportunities to reach their potential through participating in the community and the workforce.

-The External Merits – Support Component provides funding for support services to assist applicants in navigating the process of Administrative Appeals Tribunal review of National Disability Insurance Agency decisions.
+The NDIS Appeals (previously known as External Merits – Support Component) provides funding for support services to assist applicants in navigating the process of Administrative Appeals Tribunal review of National Disability Insurance Agency decisions.

 Helping Children with Autism